 Skiing and snowboarding are both sports that rely significantly on the cardiovascular system.
 Without a solid base of cardiovascular exercise a skier might find that they need to take frequent breaks on the slopes.
-This could also be due to an imbalance in the hormone levels of the body, or just a lack of testosterone, of which you can learn more at https://mantalitydirect.com/.
+This could also be due to an imbalance in the hormone levels of the body, or just because of low t.
+You can learn more of it at https://mantalitydirect.com/.

 In order to get a full day of skiing in and not have to rely on breaks and rests make sure to include cardiovascular exercise in the weeks before your snow break.
 Try jogging outside, spinning at a low resistance or even hopping on the elliptical machine at your local fitness facility.
 According to Cleve Scene, It binds to receptors on the surface of muscle cells and stimulates protein synthesis to build the muscle after trauma during resistance training.
 Testosterone increases levels of growth hormone which the body produces in response to exercise.

 It is important to have balance when you are skiing or snowboarding.
 Without enough balance even the strongest skiers will find themselves falling over frequently.
 There are several great exercises you can incorporate that will improve your balance.
 Start by standing on one leg for a minute without wobbling.
 Then progress to single leg squats.
 If you have a rope in your home or gym lay it on the floor and try to walk along the length of it without falling over.
 You might have a friend move the rope slightly as you walk to increase the challenge and test your balance further.